What Was The First Nintendo Game?

 Over the next few years, Nintendo continued to use and refine these game elements; swapping the overhead projector for videotape in its 1974 Wild Gunman game and then removing the gun completely in its six-player horse and car race betting game, EVR-Race in 1975.

-See also Handheld Game Console Review
+See also JAFATOY Handheld Games Console Review

 Nintendo’s first home console game